-For At Home with Themselves: Same-Sex Couples in 1980s America, Massachusetts-based photographer Sage Sohier captures quiet moments in the domestic lives of homosexual families between 1986 and 1988, during the later years of the AIDS epidemic and at the beginning of a newly emerging gay rights movement.
+For At Home with Themselves: Same-Sex Couples in 1980s America, Massachusetts-based photographer Sage Sohier captures quiet moments in the domestic lives of LGBTQ+ between 1986 and 1988, against the background of the gay liberation movement.

-As the federal and state governments continued to neglect the spread of HIV/AIDS and uphold discriminatory laws, Sohier’s photographs celebrate the everyday joys family dinners, soft kisses, and lazy Sunday afternoons.
-Throughout this normalcy, however, cuts the knowledge of the war that raged beyond the private sanctuary of the home.
-In 1986 alone, 11,932 people would die from AIDS; in 1987, that number rose to 16,908.
+As the federal and state governments continued to neglect the spread of HIV/AIDS and uphold discriminatory laws, Sohier’s photographs celebrate the everyday joys of family dinners, soft kisses, and lazy Sunday afternoons.

 Looking back at these images, Sohier is struck by the courage that welled within her subjects.
 For them, sharing simple domestic scenes was a potent act of defiance in a world that demanded their silence.
 When she had completed the project, she shared the portraits with her father and his partner Lee as a way of “[coming] out for him,” of acknowledging that she understood.